top of page

 Make Your Thanks Automatic

 Carefully craft and customize your automated thank you email for online gifts.
 Log into your donor management system or your online giving software and spend time customizing the letter(s) on a monthly or quarterly basis.
 If it's possible, be sure to have a unique thank you based on the specific fund someone gave to.
-You can mention a quick impact story, or even announce an upcoming event.
+You can mention a quick impact story or even announce an upcoming event.
 This should NOT replace the rest of the thank you notes, but it is immediate and could act as a great first impression until you thank them properly.

 Level-Up Your Fundraising